-- Chop up your onion and dice your sweet potato / chosen vegetable.
-Bear in mind that the larger they are cut the longer they will take to cook.
+1. Chop up your onion and dice your sweet potatoes or chosen vegetables.
+The larger they are cut, the longer they will take to cook.

 4. Next add in the two cans of chopped tomatoes, the can of coconut milk and the tablespoon of massaman curry paste.